-To properly answer the question of what “CCDD costs” we first need to deconstruct what you mean.
+To properly answer the question of what “it costs to dump clean fill” we first need to deconstruct what you mean.

 Three Components to Clean Fill Pricing: